Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/dont-overcomplicate-git.md

 ### Step 1.
 Selecting the repo and files to commit

-First, make sure you're on the right repository, or add it by browsing for the folder on your machine.
+First, make sure you're on the correct repository, or add it by browsing for the folder on your machine.

 Then select the files you want to commit (Default is all)